SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Basis of Presentation

-The accompanying unaudited condensed consolidated financial statements should be read in conjunction with the Company’s Annual Report on Form 10-K/A as filed with the SEC on May 14, 2021.
-The interim results for the three and nine months ended September 30, 2021 are not necessarily indicative of the results to be expected for the year ending December 31, 2021 or for any future periods.
+The accompanying unaudited condensed financial statements should be read in conjunction with the Company’s prospectus for its Initial Public Offering as filed with the SEC on September 8, 2020, as well as the Company’s Current Reports on Form 8‑K, as filed with the SEC on September 9, 2020 and September 15, 2020.
+The interim results for the three months ended September 30, 2020 and for the period from May 29, 2020 (inception) through September 30, 2020 are not necessarily indicative of the results to be expected for the period ending December 31, 2020 or for any future periods.

 Emerging Growth Company